USGS-Astrogeology/softwaremanagement/FY21/README.md

 # Roadmap 2021

-Herein, we present the ASC fiscal year 2021 software roadmap.
+Herein, we present the ASC fiscal year 2021 (October 1, 2020 - September 30, 2021) software roadmap.
 The themes and associated tasks are ASC funded work to be completed during FY21.
 The enumerated tasks are those that ASC is committing to execute, but are not a complete listing of the work that could be undertaken.
 As an open source project, we are actively soliciting contributions from the community.

 We have labeled some tasks as investigations to identify those places where we need additional information before we can estimate the full complexity and scope of a task.
 These tasks can lead to future work, a decision to defer, or a decision that additional information is required.